MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/microsoft-365-groups-expiration-policy.md

 ## Archiving group contents

-If you have a group that you no longer plan to use, but you want to retain its content, see [Archive groups, teams, and Yammer](end-life-cycle-groups-teams-sites-yammer.md) for information about how to export information from the different groups services.
+If you have a group that you no longer plan to use, but you want to retain its content, see [Archive groups, teams, and Viva Engage](end-life-cycle-groups-teams-sites-viva-engage.md) for information about how to export information from the different groups services.

 ## Related topics